Dobiasd/FunctionalPlus/README.md

 make install
 ```

 Building the tests requires [Google Test (gtest)](https://github.com/google/googletest).
-Unit Tests are disabled by default – they are enabled by and executed by:
+Unit Tests are disabled by default – they are enabled and executed by:

 ```
 cmake -DUNITTEST=ON ..